Hugh Gray (politician)

 Hugh Gray (19 April 1916 – 1 April 2002) was a British Labour Party politician and lecturer at the University of London.

 In 1966 he defeated the Conservative incumbent Anthony Fell to become the Member of Parliament (MP) for Yarmouth until 1970, when Fell regained the seat from him.
-He unsuccessfully fought South Norfolk in October 1974 but never re-entered Parliament.
+He unsuccessfully fought Cheltenham in February 1974 and South Norfolk in October 1974 but never re-entered Parliament.

 Gray died on 1 April 2002, aged 85.